sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 ### <a name="articles"></a>Submitted Journal articles
 **Karmakar, S.**, Podder, M.: The regular stochastic block model on several-community networks.
 [Paper](https://arxiv.org/abs/2002.05577) : RR in Advances in Applied Probability

-Nakada, R., Kubokawa, T., Ghosh, M., **Karmakar S.**: Shrinkage estimation with singular priors and an application to small area estimation

 Roy, A., **Karmakar, S.**.: Bayesian time-varying models for count time-series [Paper](https://arxiv.org/abs/2009.07634)

 ### <a name="articles"></a> Published Peer-reviewed Conference Articles

-**Karmakar, S.**, Sanchari Das: Understanding the rise of Twitter-based cyberbullying due to Covid-19 through comprehensive statistical evaluation: Accepted for Hawaii International Conference on System Science 54
+**Karmakar, S.**, Das, S.: Understanding the rise of Twitter-based cyberbullying due to Covid-19 through comprehensive statistical evaluation: Accepted for Hawaii International Conference on System Science 54

-**Karmakar, S.**, Sanchari Das: Evaluating the impact of Covid-19 on cyberbullying through Bayesian trend analysis: Accepted for European Interdisciplinary Cybersecurity Conference 2020
+**Karmakar, S.**, Das, S.: Evaluating the impact of Covid-19 on cyberbullying through Bayesian trend analysis: Accepted for European Interdisciplinary Cybersecurity Conference 2020

-Sanchari Das, Andrew Kim, **Karmakar, S.** (corresponding author) A change-point analysis of worldwide twitter trend to evaluate impact of Covid-19 on cyberbullying.
+Das, S., Kim, A., **Karmakar, S.** (corresponding author) A change-point analysis of worldwide twitter trend to evaluate impact of Covid-19 on cyberbullying.
 Accepted for 16th Annual social informatics research symposium, 2020 and Poster at 15th International Workshop on Security 2020

 ### <a name="articles"></a> Articles in preparation